SQream/sqream_docs/getting_started/hardware_guide.rst

  ::

 * Local disk space is required for good temporary spooling performance, particularly when performing intensive operations exceeding the available RAM, such as sorting.
-SQream recommends an SSD or NVMe drive in RAID 1 configuration with about twice the RAM size available for temporary storage.
+SQream recommends an SSD or NVMe drive in RAID0 configuration with about twice the RAM size available for temporary storage.
 This can be shared with the operating system drive if necessary.

  ::